jxtngx/lightning-lab/README.md

 `lightning_pod.core` should contain code for Lightning Module and Trainer.

-`lightning_pod.fabric` should contain MixIns, Hooks, and utilities.
+`lightning_pod.backend` should contain MixIns, Hooks, and utilities.

+`lightning_pod.components` should contain Lightning Flows and Works for use with LightningApps, grouped by purpose for cohesion.

 `lightning_pod.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.

-`lightning_pod.components` should contain Lightning Flows and Works for use with LightningApps, grouped by purpose for cohesion.

 `lightning_pod.pages` should contain code for data apps. the `pages` module concept is borrowed from React concepts.